What is relationship counseling?

 For most people, the beginning of a relationship is the easiest.
 You seem to be on the same page about most issues.
 Getting along is almost effortless.
 Some couples describe this as a sense of ‘oneness’ – a merging of two people into a couple.

-As time goes on, each partner realizes that all is not perfect.
-It is how they each look at their differences and respond to them that can predict a happy relationship or continuing struggles.
+As time goes on, each partner realizes that not everything is perfect.
+The way that each partner looks at their differences and responds to them is what can contribute to ongoing struggles.

 “But what if my partner doesn’t want to come in for couples counseling?”

 This is actually quite common.
 And, yes, we would love to have both partners commit to working together on the relationship.
 Couples therapy works well when we have two partners committed to improving the relationship.
 However, we have successfully “helped” many relationships improve – with just one person coming for “couples” counseling.”